March 25, 2021 21 min read

 Conclusion

 Are these the worst gambling addiction stories?
-We believe they are, but then again, gamblers have hundreds, if not thousands, of similar stories that they have never mustered up the courage to share.
+We believe they are, but then again, gamblers have hundreds, if not thousands, of similar stories they have never mustered up the courage to share.

 In our list, we have made sure to discover both the good and arguably bad and show examples of recovery, as well as a psychological breakdown of what it means to be addicted to gambling.